 The village of Bergün lies in Albula Valley (Albulatal in German, Val d’Alvra in Romansh).
-This valley is a 20-kilometer-long valley in Central Grisons through which the Albula river flows.
-This valley stretches all the way from Albula Pass to Schin Gorge.
+This valley is a 20-kilometer-long valley in Central Grisons through which the Albula River flows.
+This valley stretches from Albula Pass to Schin Gorge.

 The following places make up Albula Valley: